 So, where does coffee grow?
 If you were paying attention, you might have picked up on some clues.
 Coffee trees like hot, damp climates, nutrient-dense soil, and they do better at higher elevations.
 It turns out there is a band of latitudes between the Tropics of Cancer and Capricorn where ideal conditions exist for growing coffee.
 That band has affectionately become known as the coffee belt.

 If you look at the above coffee belt map, you’ll quickly notice that all of the major coffee-producing countries lie between the two tropics.
 It’s not a coincidence that countries like Brazil and Colombia in South America, Ethiopia and Burundi in Africa, and Indonesia and India in Asia all fall in the sweet spot for coffee production.
 Their global dominance in the coffee industry is only possible because they have an ideal environment for cultivating coffee.

-The Ideal Coffee Growing Environment
+The 4 Reasons the Coffee Belt is the Ideal Coffee Growing Environment

 The first ingredient required to grow excellent coffee is temperature.
 Coffee plants don’t thrive in cool climates, instead favoring temperatures between 73ºF and 82ºF.
 This range overlaps nicely with the 70ºF–80ºF average year-round temperature in the tropics.

 Another important factor for growing coffee is humidity.
 For optimal results, coffee plants need between 50% and 70% relative humidity consistently.
 For reference, the most humid tropical climates have an average relative humidity that hovers around 80%.
 A dry climate like the desert of Arizona has an average relative humidity of around 40%, half as much as a tropical climate.